AlexisAuriac/MachineLearnin-SupervisedLearning/exercise_2/README.md

 Non numerical data.

 Jobs in the dataset: designer, fireman, teacher, doctor, painter, developper, engineer

-The metrics and values chosen are subjective and will not be justified.

 Evaluating jobs using 3 metrics: art, science, and altruism